 The Microscopy and Microanalysis Research Laboratory (MMRL) is a research unit at the College of Science and Mathematics at Montclair State University.
 The MMRL is University wide resource and facility.
 Access to the MMRL and its microscopes is open to all potential University users who have a need for the facilities in their research and classes, as well as external public and private sector clients.

-The MMRL is located on the first floor of the Mallory Hall, which is across from the Student Center and Richardson Hall.
+The MMRL is located on the first floor of the Center for Environmental and Life Sciences, which is across from Mallory Hall and Richardson Hall.
 Currently, the MMRL houses transmission electron, scanning electron microscopes, and atomic force microscope.
 The microscopes available for use include:

 - Hitachi H-7500 transmission electron microscope